qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

      Draw Effects: Colorize dialog

-* **Drop Shadow:** Using this effect adds a shadow on the feature, which looks like adding an extra dimension.
-This effect can be customized by changing the :menuselection:`offset` degrees and radius, determining where the shadow shifts towards to and the proximity to the source object. :menuselection:`Drop Shadow` also has the option to change the blur radius, the transparency and the color of the effect.
+* **Drop Shadow**: Using this effect adds a shadow on the feature, which looks like adding an extra dimension.
+This effect can be customized by changing the :guilabel:`Offset` angle and distance, determining where the shadow shifts towards to and the proximity to the source object. :menuselection:`Drop Shadow` also has the option to change the :guilabel:`Blur radius` and the :guilabel:`Color` of the effect.

   .. _figure_effects_drop_shadow: